- ACRONYMS AND DEFINITIONS

 - Hypertension

-- Sympathomimetic amines are stimulants, which raises the concern that they can increase blood pressure and worsen hypertension.
-In randomized controlled trials, blood pressure elevations were uncommon, and a reduction was often seen secondary to weight loss.
-Furthermore, a small observational study (N=269) found that phentermine-treated patients with hypertension saw average declines in their blood pressure that started as early as 1 week after initiation and persisted through 52 weeks.
-[PMID 21527891] [2,10,13]
+- Sympathomimetic amines are stimulants, raising concerns they may increase blood pressure and worsen hypertension.
+In trials, blood pressure elevations were uncommon, and the opposite was typically seen, with most patients seeing reductions in their readings.
+Furthermore, a small observational study (N=269) found that phentermine-treated patients with hypertension saw average declines in their blood pressure that started as early as one week after initiation and persisted through 52 weeks.
+[PMID 21527891] [2,10,13,18]

 - Hyperthyroidism